 - Assisted clients in raising trade barriers facing satellite operators in the U.S. Trade Representative’s annual reviews of unfair practices and during trade negotiations.

-- Interfaced with the State Department and industry association on behalf of a satellite client on modifications to the United Nations’ Committee on the Peace Uses of Outer Space (COPUOS).
+- Interfaced with the State Department and industry association on behalf of a satellite client on modifications to the United Nations’ Committee on the Peaceful Uses of Outer Space (COPUOS).